Ego Emergence

 The transition from the uroboros to the adolescent stage was characterized by the emergence of fear and the death feeling, because the ego, not yet invested with full authority, felt the supremacy of the uroboros as an overwhelming danger.

-Neumann identifies the affective signature of early ego emergence as existential anxiety arising from the ego's perceived vulnerability before the still-dominant uroboric unconscious.
+Neumann marks the affective signature of early ego emergence as existential dread, arising from the ego’s awareness of its own fragility against the overwhelming power of the pre-personal uroboric field.

 Neumann, Erich, The Origins and History of Consciousness (Princeton, 2019thesis